Sod-Sherman/BookStore/README.md

 # SWEProject
-Software Engineering Project MUM
+Software Engineering Project at MUM.edu
-The project is eShopping for books or something?
+The project is eShopping for books?
+Spring Boot
+Spring Security
+Hibernate
+Highcart